 A sweet and tangy shrimp stir-fry is a great way to switch up your dinner, especially if you prefer sweet flavors rather than spicy.
 This stir-fry gets its tasty flavor from the gluten-free Sweet & Tangy Sauce.
 San-J’s Sweet & Tangy Sauce is inspired by Polynesian cuisine, making it a unique and exciting addition to any meal.
 This sauce is made of various spices, a blend of fruit juices and honey for the perfect smooth glaze.

 The rich flavor of sweet and tangy sauce makes it the perfect addition to a tofu or shrimp-based dish.
 Along with sweet and tangy marinated shrimp, this stir-fry calls for slices of zucchini, red bell pepper and sweet corn for a delicious medley of vegetables.
-You can serve this stir-fry with a side of white rice, brown rice or even quinoa for a twist.
+You can serve this shrimp stir-fry with a side of white rice, brown rice or even quinoa for a twist.

 Hoisin Pork Stir-Fry